University of Nottingham

 Acted as a voice for the student body, ensuring the lived experience of diverse student groups informed strategy decisions and inclusive policy development.

-Library Adviser
+Libraries Adviser

 2022-2024